 What is insurance fronting?

-Fronting is when an older person, usually a parent, takes out an insurance policy in their own name and then adds a young driver as an occasional user to the policy.
-However instead of the older person being the main user of the vehicle as agreed with the insurer the young driver is in fact the main user.
+Fronting occurs when an older person, usually a parent, takes out an insurance policy in their own name and then adds a young driver as an occasional user.
+However, instead of the older person being the main user of the vehicle as agreed with the insurer, the young driver is actually the main user.

 Consequences of Fronting

 Fronting is an act of fraud.
-If the insurance company believes fronting is taken place the policy can be cancelled and a claim could be void.
-The insurance company can recover 3rd party costs from the policyholder potentially leaving a parent thousands of pounds out of pocket.
+If the insurance company believes fronting has taken place, the policy can be cancelled, and a claim could be voided.
+The insurance company can recover third-party costs from the policyholder, potentially leaving a parent thousands of pounds out of pocket.

-The young driver.
-The young driver can be treated as uninsured by policy, resulting in a fine and 6 penalty points, enough to disqualify a restricted driver from driving.
+For the young driver, being treated as uninsured by policy can result in a fine and 6 penalty points- enough to disqualify a restricted driver from driving.
 The young person will need to retake their driving test at the end of the disqualification period.

-The young driver and parent will both face more expensive insurance in future.
+Both the young driver and parent will face higher costs in the future.

 Fronting is Easy to Spot!

-Insurance companies are not stupid they will check to see if the older person is the main driver of any other car.
-If there are as many cars as driver in the household then fronting will be obvious.
+Insurance companies are not stupid; they will check to see if the older person is the main driver of any other car.
+If there are as many cars as driver in the household, fronting will be obvious.

-If the car is registered to the young driver or if the collision involved a young driver on their way to or from school or work then insurers will suspect fronting.
+If the car is registered to the young driver, or if a collision involves the young driver on their way to or from school or work, insurers will suspect fronting.